-- Exactly what ONB means in texting
+- What ONB really means in text

 2. What Does “ONB Meaning in Text” Actually Refer To?